 You’ll get your chance to do so because credit card companies will offer you credit cards right away since they see you have no debt.
 Interest rates will be higher though, and some lenders may be more reluctant to extend credit because they need proof you can responsibly handle debt again.

 Time is on Your Side

-I will help you regain control of your financial situation.
-I offer a free, face-to-face consultation at our Cherry Hill, NJ office.
-I will provide you with honest answers to your questions and let you know what I can do to make the process go as smoothly as possible for your specific issues.
-You can reach me by phone at 856-488-1200 or you can also fill out my online contact form here.
+Mr. Spivack will help you regain control of your financial situation.
+He offers a free consultation at our Cherry Hill, NJ office and will provide you with honest answers to your questions and let you know what he can do to make the process go as smoothly as possible for your specific issues.
+You can reach Mr. Spivack by phone at 856-488-1200 or you can also fill out our online contact form here.